Higher-dimensional Auslander-Reiten theory on $(d+2)$-angulated categories: Every Serre functor is a -angulated functor

-Bondal and Kapranov \cite[Proposition 3.3]{bk} prove that the Serre functor is a triangulated functor in a triangulated category.
-Later, Van den Bergh \cite[Theorem A.4.4]{b} gives other proof methods.
-The following result show that the Serre functor is an $(d+2)$-angulated functor in an $(d+2)$-angulated category.
+Bondal and Kapranov \cite[Proposition 3.3]{bk} prove that every Serre functor is a triangulated functor in a triangulated category.
+Van den Bergh has since provided a different proof, see \cite[Theorem A.4.4]{b}.
+The following result shows that the Serre functor is a $(d+2)$-angulated functor in a $(d+2)$-angulated category.
 This generalizes the work by Bondal and Kapranov.
 Our proof is an adaptation of the proof of Van den Bergh.
 For more details, see also \cite[Theorem 10.5.1]{z}.